c-o-l-i-n/personal-website/content/blog/unit-testing-101.md

   - ___UNPUBLISHED___lp0k32a0_wEJpBg9n4ANVafHR7d9cpTfclYwCbmoY
 ---

-Ahhh, JavaScript.
-The language of the web.
-You want interactivity on your website?
-You use JavaScript.
-But you already knew that.
-You're here because your boss or professor told you that you need to write _"unit tests"_ for your JavaScript app.

 ## What are unit tests?

-Unit tests are the most basic type of test we have in the world of software development.
+Unit tests are the most basic form of test we have in the world of software development.
 They test a single "unit" of code.
 Generally, 1 "unit" equates to 1 function.

 Unit tests answer this question: _Given these parameters, does this function behave how I expect?_